-- Provides a program of treatment, approved by the Mental Health/Substance-Related and Addictive Disorders Designee, under the active participation and direction of a Physician and, approved by the Mental Health/Substance-Related and Addictive Disorder Designee. - Has or maintains a written, specific and detailed treatment program requiring your full-time residence and participation. - Provides at least the following basic services in a 24-hour per day, structured setting: - Room and board. - Evaluation and diagnosis. - Counseling. - Referral and orientation to specialized community resources.
+- Provides a program of treatment, under the active participation and direction of a Physician. - Offers organized treatment services that feature a planned and structured regimen of care in a 24hour setting and provides at least the following basic services: - Room and board. - Evaluation and diagnosis. - Counseling. - Referral and orientation to specialized community resources.